 Pedalling Innovations’ oversize Catalyst flat pedals might look rather odd and clunky, but there’s much more to them than novelty alone, with a super supportive platform that offers greatly improved comfort.
 That said, they are heavier than usual, the pins are a bit short and poorly spaced and the platform shape needs refinement, but we still rate them and the concept behind them.

 Bontrager Line Pro pedals

 Bontrager might be Trek's in-house component brand, but these Line Pro flat pedals stand on their own merit thanks to tough construction and plenty of tuneable grip.
 The Line Pros can suck up the punishment and offer plenty of traction.
 At 420g for the pair, they're moderately heavy for the money, but that's certainly offset by the fact they've lasted extremely well.
 Bontrager might not be the first brand you'd look to, but you'd definitely miss out if you ignore these.
 The only small issue is that if you want a set in this rather lovely orange, then sorry, the only colour currently available is black.

 Specialized Boomslang Platform pedals

 Not the cheapest or the lightest flat pedal, but the grip and durability on offer make the Specialized Boomslang's well worth the trade-off.
 At 439g a pair, they’re not the lightest pedal in the playground, but who cares when they’re this good.
 Strength and durability come at a price, £125 to be precise.
-But for that, you get a durable pedal with spare pins carried in the pedal itself too, they’re ‘weathering’ well too we are happy to say.
-Read the full review here.
+But for that, you get a solid pedal with spare pins carried in the pedal itself too, they’re ‘weathering’ well too, we are happy to say.

 OneUp Components Aluminium pedals